Centurion, South Africa: History

-Pre-historic
+Prehistoric

 Fossils discovered at the Sterkfontein Caves show that hominids lived in the vicinity of Centurion between 2 and 3 million years ago.
 The Sterkfontein Caves, a World Heritage Site, is less than 50 km from Centurion, near Mogale City and Krugersdorp.

 However, the earliest evidence of modern human habitation in the Centurion area does not go this far back.
 It dates back to 1200 AD when black African communities settled in this area.
 They cultivated lands, grazed their cattle, made earthenware containers and melted iron.

 19th century

-In 1841 the Erasmus family arrived and settled in the area.
+In 1841, the Erasmus family arrived and settled in the area.
 Daniel Jacobus Erasmus settled on the farm Zwartkop, Daniel Elardus Erasmus on the farm Doornkloof and Rasmus Elardus Erasmus developed the farm Brakfontein.
-Several of the suburbs like Erasmia, Elardus Park, Zwartkop and Doornkloof were named after these 19th-century owners of the land and their properties.
+Several of the suburbs – such as Erasmia, Elardus Park, Zwartkop and Doornkloof – were named after these 19th-century owners of the land and their properties.

-In 1849 Rev Andrew Murray visited the farm Doornkloof and christened 129 babies, heard the profession of faith of 29 new members of the Reformed Church and the next day, 29 December 1849, celebrated communion.
+In 1849, Rev. Andrew Murray visited the farm Doornkloof and christened 129 babies, heard the profession of faith of 29 new members of the Reformed Church and the next day, 29 December 1849, celebrated communion.

-In 1889 Alois Hugo Nelmapius bought the northern and north-eastern portions of the farm Doornkloof and named it after his daughter Irene (who died in 1961).
+In 1889, Alois Hugo Nelmapius bought the northern and north-eastern portions of the farm Doornkloof and named it after his daughter Irene (who died in 1961).